MatthewpHarding/SWIFTDOCS-01-the-basics/README.md

 ```Swift
 var x = 0.0, y = 0.0, z = 0.0
 ```
-### NOTE
+>Note
+>

-→ If a stored value in your code won’t change, always declare it as a constant with the let keyword.
+>→ If a stored value in your code won’t change, always declare it as a constant with the let keyword.
 Use variables only for storing values that need to be able to change.

 ### Type Annotations